 The Kaze Sports bowling cup gets the job done without distraction.
 It lets your ball be the star of the show.
 Solid wood makes it a reliable cup.
 With no logos, this stand looks a little higher quality than other ones.
 These are especially nice looking when you have a row of them on a shelf or in a display case.

-Some bowlers have pointed out that these are better suited for display and not ideal for cleaning stands for two reasons: the first being that the cup width is fairly small, so balls can roll off if not set on precisely.
+We would like to point out that these are better suited for display and not ideal for cleaning stands for two reasons: the first being that the cup width is fairly small, so balls can roll off if not set on precisely.
 The second reason is that if you’re planning on using a stand to clean a ball with soap and water, the wood could potentially become damaged.
 It’s a great display cup, but not an ideal cleaning cup.

 Storm Classic Ball Cup